rubys/showcase/README.md

 The initial (and as of this writing, current) configuration has a 8 year old Linux box running Apache httpd handing SSL and reverse proxying the application to a 2021 vintage Mac Mini M1 running the nginx configuration described above.
-This appraoch should easily scale to be able to handle hundreds of events even with a half dozen or so running concurrently.
+This approach should easily scale to be able to handle hundreds of events even with a half dozen or so running concurrently.

 An architecture of a single nginx process per group of rails apps, one per